Join me!

 The Homemade Dog Cookies That Make Dogs Go Squirrely

 You know who deserves a treat?
 The garden protectors.
-Well, they may also be the garden destroyers at times—digging holes, burying bones, trampling plants, and eating the snow peas–but they are pretty darn good at keeping critters from running amok.
-Dog holding a squirrel-shaped homemade dog cookie in it's mouth
+Well, they may also be the garden destroyers at times—digging holes, burying bones, trampling plants, and eating the snow peas—but they are pretty darn good at keeping critters from running amok.
+So let’s make them some easy, homemade dog cookies!

 Guarding the garden is a thankless job, mostly.
 The crows taunt them by stealing their bones and leaving them on the roof of the garage.
 Skunks spray and raccoons hiss.
 Overall, they are under-appreciated for standing guard.
 The least I can do is I make up a batch of these yummy squirrel cookies.
 They drive them almost as insane as the real thing, but in a good way.